 When branches are removed properly, the wounds will callus over making a nice thick circle all the way around the cut.

-It’s important for the callus to form correctly in order to protect the tree from problems down the road, like rot caused by water pooling in the wound.
+It’s important for the callus to form correctly to protect the tree from problems down the road, like rot caused by water pooling in the wound.

 Here are tips for how to trim tree branches properly…